CharlieDigital/dn7-openapi-codegen/README.md

 ![Screen capture](/img/typescript-svc.gif)

+If you add Entity Framework to this stack, it's easy to achieve end-to-end type safety all the ways from your database to your frontend clients.

 Having all of this with hot reload on top of it makes developing web APIs and frontends with .NET a very productive DX!